DeltaManiac/deltamaniac.github.io/vault/dailybyte.d7.md

 ---
 id: OyydTG024M8K7pkeZzgAF
-title: Day 7
-desc: ''
+title: Is Palindrome Again ??
+desc: 'You can remove one character to make it a palindrome now'
-updated: 1628435096754
+updated: 1629045601457
 created: 1628435096755
 nav_order: 7
 ---

 # Problem

 This question is asked by Facebook.

 Given a string and the ability to delete at most one character, return whether or not it can form a palindrome.

 Note: a palindrome is a sequence of characters that reads the same forwards and backwards.

 Ex: Given the following strings...